sidg1215/Hybrid-Assymetric-Symmetric-Encryption/README.md

 # Hybrid-Assymetric-Symmetric-Encryption
-RSA Encryption serves as a way to encrypt messages with the use of one-way functions that are locked with a known number called the Public Key and a 'secret' number, which only the
+RSA Encryption serves as a way to encrypt messages with the use of one-way functions that are locked with a known number called the Public Key and a 'secret' number, which only the recepient has, called the Private Key.
+It is a form of assymetric encryption, where one key is used to encrypt a message (Public) and another to decrypt (Private).
+An encrypted message can only be correctly decrypted with the right private key.
+Although this method of encryption is EXTREMELY secure (compared to more naive encryption paradigms like the Caesar Cipher), it does come with some limitations.
+Once a message starts to get large enough, it cannot be encrypted properly.

+AES Encryption is another way to encrypt and decrypt message with the use of a single key.
+AES is a form of symmetric encryption, where one key is used to both encrypt and decrypt messages.
+Unlike RSA, AES doesn't have a limitation on the size of the size of the message we are trying to encrypt, and is faster in both the encryption and decryption process.
+However, the message can only be decrypted using a single key, which will be a problem if the receiver of the encrypted message does not know what the key is.
+But there is a way to get around this proble using a hybrid encryption system.

+First, we generate an AES key, which we will use to encrypt the message.
+Then, the AES key will be encrypted using the receiver's public key.
+Both the encrypted AES key and encrypted message will be sent to the receiver.
+The receiver can decrypt the encrypted key using their private key, and then after decrypt the encrypted message using the decrypted AES key.

+This is just a high level explanation of the system that I have implemented.
+To understand how both RSA and AES work in detail, please consult my notebooks, which are in this repo.